START HERE: SIMPLE TEMPLATE

 Cover the outside walls of your main bucket with layers of black masking tape, this will make the Space Bucket lightproof and let you control light leaks.You’re looking for lumen tightness.
 Finally, get your extra buckets and cut the top off of them: the resulting bucket-tops (or spacers) can be stacked to the main bucket to alter the height of the setup.

 Start by picking the best bucket-top and lid you have available.
 This process can be simplified using this easy 4 way adapter.
-If you only have sockets available, make holes on the walls of the bucket-top to fit E27 bulb sockets, and wire them in parallel.
+If you prefer custom wiring, make holes on the walls of the bucket-top to fit E27 bulb sockets, and connect them in parallel.
 Always solder and tape your wires!
 Twisting the leads is not safe enough (wire nuts can be used too).
-Once the wiring is finished, glue a container on the lid to hide the installation.
+You can glue a container on the lid to hide the installation.

-Make room for a 8×8 PC fan on the side of the light-top: this will ensure that the heat emmited by the bulbs is extracted outside the plants environment.
-You can choose more effective fans for this task (inlines are recommended), combining the extraction system with a carbon filter.
+Make room for a 8×8 PC fan on the side of the light-top.
+You can choose more effective fans (inlines are recommended), combining the extraction system with a carbon filter.